ColumbiaCPMG/genelists/README.md

-# Genelists used pulled from various sources that can be used for geneset analysis in denovo or geneset analysis
+# Genelists compiled from various sources that can be used for geneset analysis in denovo or geneset analysis